In This Article

 Keratosis pilaris is a skin condition that causes small bumps and rough patches on areas of your body, like your arms, thighs, cheeks, and more.
 It’s sometimes called “chicken skin,” which should give you a pretty good (if somewhat unpleasant) idea of what it looks like.
 “Keratosis pilaris occurs when dead skin cells and a protein in the skin, called keratin, build up and block the hair follicles,” Rouleau says.
 “These are tiny red or white bumps [that occur] in patches—it’s very common and completely harmless.”

 Those of you who may suffer from keratosis pilaris know that no matter how harmless it is, it’s still a pain to deal with.
 So why do some people have it while others can bare their smooth, bump-free arms?
 “Why some people will get it and others won’t is unknown,” Rouleau says.
 “However, genetics seem to play a role, especially for those with lighter, fair skin.”
 She says that in most cases, it usually appears during the first decade of your life but can start to disappear for most people in their mid-30s—good news!

 Keratosis pilaris is often confused with a bunch of other skin conditions, so make sure you know what sets it apart.
 “If you’ve had it since your childhood, it doesn’t [constantly] itch, and is pretty consistent year-round, then it’s a strong indication that it’s this condition,” Rouleau says.
-“Contact dermatitis, a skin rash caused by topical allergens that can sometimes look similar, will come and go, while keratosis pilaris is there all the time.”
+Many other conditions can appear similar to keratosis pilaris, so often you'll need an evaluation by a dermatologist.

 That's not to say KP won't change with the seasons.
 According to Guanche, the condition is known to get itchier and become more obvious in the winter months due to lower humidity levels and consequent drying of the skin.